 When you host your website on the NGINX web server, it will handle the client request, but when the request is not fulfilled, it will return an error.

 Having a dynamic site with such an ugly-looking page will reduce the UI/UX impression of your site.
-However, NGINX provides you with an option to configure a custom error page for your site.
+However, NGINX provides you with the option to configure a custom error page for your site.

-Today, you will learn how to configure NGINX to handle single or multiple errors with custom HTML pages.
+Today, you will learn how to create and configure NGINX to handle single or multiple errors, like 404 pages in nginx with custom HTML pages.

 Prerequisites